aptivator/jquery.extras/docs/NAKED-JSON.md

 "naked" JSON is a JSON document without or with partially used quotation marks.
-Embedding regular JSON into a text file that intrinsically requires a lot of double quotes may be combersome, will require extra typing, and may lead to errors.
+Embedding regular JSON into a text file that intrinsically requires a lot of double quotes may be cumbersome, will require extra typing, and may lead to errors.

 For example, if a developer wishes to embed a JSON document into an HTML file,